- Explain what sociological theories are and how they are used

 Sociological Theory Today

-These three are still the main foundation of modern sociological theory today.
+These three theoretical frames are still the main foundation of modern sociological theory today.
 Some evolution has been seen.
 Structural-functionalism was a dominant force after World War II and until the 1960s and 1970s.
 At that time, sociologists began to feel that structural-functionalism did not sufficiently explain the rapid social changes happening in the United States at that time.

 Conflict theory then gained prominence, as there was a renewed emphasis on institutionalized social inequality.
 Critical theory, and the particular aspects of feminist theory and critical race theory, focused on creating social change through the application of sociological principles, and the field saw a renewed emphasis on helping ordinary people understand sociology principles, in the form of public sociology.